Q&A with Adina Lichtman (BS ’16/MSW ’17)

 Founder, Knock Knock Give A Sock

 Two-time NYU Silver alumna Adina Lichtman is a social entrepreneur.
 As a sophomore in November 2014, Adina established Knock Knock Give a Sock (KKGS), a non-profit organization that facilitates the collection and distribution of socks to people experiencing homelessness.
-The following year, in partnership with classmate Terrance Coffie, she began organizing periodic “Meet Your Neighbor” dinners to bring together people who are experiencing homelessness with those who are not in order to foster discussion and reduce the stigma associated with homelessness.
+The following year, in partnership with classmate Terrence Coffie, she began organizing periodic “Meet Your Neighbor” dinners to bring together people who are experiencing homelessness with those who are not in order to foster discussion and reduce the stigma associated with homelessness.
 Since earning her MSW, Adina has led KKGS full time and has integrated The “Meet Your Neighbors” dinners into the organization’s model.

 How did you start Knock Knock Give a Sock?